MattPickard/Project_Portfolio/Memior Project/README.md

   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/evaluation_breakdown.png" alt="Evaluation Breakdown" style="width: 80%">
 </p>

 For evaluation, I created a set of 20 queries spread evenly across the 10 chapters of the memoir.
 A correct answer was defined as a response that matched the ground truth answer.
-In general, the classic RAG architecture was more successful than the GraphRAG architecture for specific questions, however, GraphRAG's ability to retrieve broader context ended up being very impressive.
-One big takeaway is that adding more techniques such as reranking and context enrichment windows can derastically improve the success rate.

 ### Question 10
 Interestingly, all 4 pipelines failed question 10, which was a rather simple query: "Who was his first-born?"
 While this was an example of a query that used an unspecific pronoun, an issue that I attempted to address with query rewriting, even more detrimental to the retrieval of this query was the memoir itself.
 The first section of the memoir is a an in-depth family genealogy, and due to so many examples of family relationships in this section, the retrieval processes became confused by the many semantically similar chunks.

+## Big Takeaways
+In general, the classic RAG architecture was more successful than the GraphRAG architecture for specific queries, however, GraphRAG's ability to retrieve broader context ended up being very impressive.
+To me it seems that adding more techniques such as reranking and context enrichment windows can derastically improve the success rate, with a cost of longer wait times and higher computational costs.

-### Thank You for Reading!
+### Thank you for reading!
 I had a good time with this project.
 If you have any questions or comments, feel free to reach out.